 Once you register on the site with your email address, you can access your pictures by entering the code on the back of your My Universal Photos card – and, from this point on, any photographs added to your card will go directly into your online account.
-That being said, we recommend that you stop by a My Universal Photos Store on your way out of the park each day you’re visiting; you just want to make sure all of your photos have been properly edited and placed in your account.
+That being said, we recommend you stop by a My Universal Photos Store on your way out of the park each day you’re visiting; you just want to ensure all of your photos have been properly edited and placed in your account.

 Two final notes: in addition to viewing and downloading standard prints, the photo package also allows you to order a large variety of products from the website when you return home.
-And, lastly, there is an app available for iPhone and Android that will allow you to view and share your photos using your mobile phone.
-(Keep in mind that full use of the app requires that you already have your My Universal Photos card online account set up, which you need to do on the desktop website.)
+Lastly, there is an app available for iPhone and Android that will allow you to view and share your photos using your mobile phone.
+(Keep in mind that full use of the app requires that you already have your My Universal Photos card online account set up, which you need to do directly on their website.)

 My Universal Photos – important reminders

 Before we discuss ride photos at Universal Orlando, let’s review several key points to consider when working with the My Universal Photos service:

-2. If you want to be able to view your pictures online, you must purchase a My Universal Photos package.
-In the old system, purchasing any photo print would make all of your photos available online, but this hasn’t been the case for years now.
+2. If you want to view your pictures online, you must purchase a My Universal Photos package.
+In the old system, purchasing any photo print would make all your photos available online, but this hasn’t been the case for years.

-4. Once you purchase and activate your My Universal Photos package, all pics added to your My Universal Photos card should be automatically uploaded to your online account.
-Nevertheless, we still recommend that you stop by a store at the end of each day you’re visiting, just to make sure everything is where you want it to be.
+3. Once you purchase and activate your My Universal Photos package, all pictures added to your My Universal Photos card should be automatically uploaded to your online account.
+Nevertheless, we still recommend you stop by a store at the end of each day you’re visiting just to make sure everything is where you want it to be.